AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-Why did the belt go to prison?
+Why did the functions stop calling each other?

-He held up a pair of pants!
+Because they had constant arguments.
 <!-- JOKE-END -->